universalweb/Whitepaper/WhitePaper.md

 <p align="center">THE BEST OF BOTH</p>
 <br />

-<p>The WWW doesn't provide a unified way to take advantage of decentralized technology that can enhance its core functions.
+<p>The WWW doesn't provide a unified way to take advantage of decentralized technology which can enhance its core functions.
 DNS is an existing function which can take advantage of decentralized technology to expand availability and increase performance.
 Delivery of typical static Web assets require a unified decentralized CDN so that all of the Web can participate.
 These decentralized options can be incentivized by introducing a native integrated cryptocurrency hence Viat.
 By expanding the Web's topology to incorporate a hybrid approach it can take advantage of the features that come along with such networks yet it can also remain impervious to the downsides of it because it isn't reliant on them.
-Although the attack surface increases this allows clients and services to simply gravitate or lean on the centralized or decentralized varieties of individual components.</p>
+Although the attack surface increases this allows clients and services to simply gravitate or lean on the centralized or decentralized varieties of individual components.
+Allowing them to remain operational in more scenarios while operating at the best possible performance.</p>

 <br />